 Good Foods for GERD (Gastroesophageal Reflux Disease)

 Gastroesophageal reflux disease, or GERD, is a condition in which stomach acid and partially digested food travel up from the stomach into the esophagus instead of traveling down into the small intestine.
-The acid reflux causes heartburn, which is a burning sensation in the chest.
-GERD is more serious than the occasional episodes of heartburn that many people experience, however.
-It must be treated in order to prevent potentially dangerous health problems from developing.
+The acid reflux (movement of acid in the wrong direction) causes heartburn, which is a burning sensation in the chest.
+Acid reflux isn't always classified as GERD, but if it occurs frequently it may be.
+Frequent episodes of acid in the esophagus must be treated in order to prevent potentially dangerous health problems from developing.